 |Fuel type||Premium unleaded|

-With its rear-mounted exhaust manifold feeding directly into the turbocharger and the use of a close-coupled catalytic converter, the RDX uses its advanced Programmed Fuel Injection (PGM-FI) to meet strict CARB LEV II ULEV and EPA Tier-2 Bin-5 standards.
+With its rear-mounted exhaust manifold feeding directly into the turbocharger and the use of a close-coupled catalytic converter, the RDX uses its advanced Programmed Fuel Injection to meet strict EPA TIER 2 - BIN 5 and CARB LEV II ULEV emissions standards.

 To maximize available traction with handling balance and responsiveness, the RDX comes standard with Super Handling All-Wheel Drive™ (SH-AWD™).
-This all-wheel-drive system progressively distributes the optimum amount of torque not only between the front and rear axles but also between the left and right rear wheels.
-The system's direct yaw control helps reduce understeer, improve steering accuracy and total cornering power.
+This all-wheel-drive system progressively distributes the optimum amount of torque not only between the front and rear axles but also between the left and right rear wheels, and at the same time can overdrive the outside rear wheel.
+The system's torque vectoring direct yaw control helps reduce understeer, improve steering accuracy and total cornering power.

 - Turbocharged and intercooled 2.3-liter inline-four engine, 16-valve DOHC i-VTEC®

 - 240 horsepower at 6000 rpm

 - 260 lb-ft of torque at 4500 rpm

 Transmission and Drive System